lady-h-world/My_Garden/reading_pages/YinYang/ts7.md

 ### Install Kats

-Kats doesn't have frequent update as many other popular open source libraries.
-Lady H. was super busy with her work and life at the time, and only had no more than 1 hour each day to take care of the garden.
+Kats doesn't update as frequent as as many other popular open source libraries.

+Lady H. was super busy with her work and life at the time, and only had around 1 hour each day to take care of the garden.
 So it took her 3 months to finish testing the superpower of the sprout in this stop.
 During this period, Kats stayed in version 0.1.0, never changed.
-Such low updating frequency is rare among open source libraries from giant companies.
+Such low code updating frequency is rare among giant companies' products.

 The installation of Kats was tricky, and the problems often happened in Prophet related features.